 We offer a broad and balanced curriculum which is planned and delivered in accordance with the requirements of the National Curriculum 2014 for years 1 to 6 and the Foundation Stage Curriculum for Early Years.
 Please see our SEND Policy and Equalities Policy to see how our curriculum is made accessible to all children.

 At St Edmund’s we believe learning is as much about attitudes as knowledge and skills.
 We explicitly teach the children about the characteristics of successful learning as part of the curriculum.
 This helps the children develop as ambitious, independent learners who are able to take responsibility for their learning and communicate their knowledge and ideas confidently and articulately to peers and adults alike.
 More information about our learning characteristics can be found here.

 An investigative approach is used to organise the subject specific content the children will be taught, with year groups working closely together to provide a consistent, motivating experience for all.
 An overview of the curriculum which is delivered in each year group is available below.
 More information is provided for parents on a weekly basis through the Learning Intentions which are sent home each Friday and can also be seen in the Learning Intention section of the website.

 We make use of the school's extensive grounds to offer a Forest School programme for children in Early Years, Year 1 and 2.
 They spend half a day each week in the purpose built, dedicated outdoor learning area with a qualified Forest School teacher.
 Other year groups have the opportunity to use the outdoor learning area during the annual Forest School Enrichment week.
-More information about the programme can be found here.
+More information about the most recent residentials can be found here.

 We are proud of the tradition of academic success enjoyed by the children of St Edmund’s.
 The teaching of reading, writing and maths are at the heart of our curriculum.
 Children will experience aspects of these subjects every day.